14 Best Exercises for Love Handles: Melt Your Muffin Top Workout

-The best exercises for love handles!
+The best exercises to get rid of love handles!

-When you are trying to achieve a slimmer waistline, there is nothing more frustrating than dealing with pesky side belly fat.
+There is nothing more frustrating than dealing with pesky side belly fat.

 This fat can go by many names from muffin tops to love handles.

 It’s one stubborn belly fat that often refuses to go away no matter how many situps you do.

 While you don’t need to rely on body shapers or get liposuction or cool sculpting, you need a solid plan.